parker-macdonald/arctos/docs/docs.md

   - reduce the workload of organizers while planning events, by:
     - managing registration
     - enforcing team size and team count limits
-    - making tournament information easily accessible (giving tournaments a web presence)
+    - making tournament information easily accessible (giving tournaments a basic web presence)
   - reduce the workload of organizers during events, by:
     - communicating the schedule to teams so they know when and where to show up for matches
     - collecting and organizing footage